shalex88/camera-controller/.github/instructions/cpp.instructions.md

 Use Result<T, E> for error handling

-Variable should always be initialized
+Variables should always be initialized

-Variable should be declared as const if possible
+Variables should be declared as const if possible

+No need to write comments in the code, the code should be self-explanatory